 When a team is struggling to find a groove, these small moments are critical—why, because they're not spent in boardrooms or scribbling on whiteboards, instead, coffee is a moment of reflection.

 It might seem trivial, but that early morning routine matters; if it's grinding the beans yourself or standing in line at coffee shop.
-For Wojtek Ebertowski, CTO at Codility, the ritual of morning coffee is his zone, it's his time to reflect, to think about issues critically, before diving into the day's work.
+For Wojtek Ebertowski, the ritual of morning coffee is his zone, it's his time to reflect, to think about issues critically, before diving into the day's work.

 Every morning, he brews coffee and waits.
-As CTO, Wojtek works with many teams, but he can’t lead them all.
+Wojtek works with many teams, but he can’t lead them all.
 It’s his job to pay attention to how teams are working, to notice what others might overlook, and each morning his schedule is dedicated to one thing: coffee and conversation.
 Whether someone approaches him about training methods or an upcoming sprint, that first cup of coffee is a time when guards are down, and solutions can be found through an informal chat rather than trying to dig into a problem that may not be as deep as perceived.

 Solving problems takes time, but if the work is put in, solutions are around every corner.
 One of the things he's passionate about is helping make processes better, make people better or help fix the broken stuff no one thought were worth saving.
 Over the years, Wojtek established a few mantras, and many of them helped his team evolve in ways never expected.

 "When I join a team, I come into it just wanting to code.
 But it's hard for me to shut up and do my work when I see glaring issues.
 But the thing is, I don't want to step on anyone's toes, I want to work with the team, not make them follow my exact orders, changes need to be organic."

 Implementing changes or establishing a cultural pivot takes time, it's never an overnight thing, so Wojtek knows this is chess, not checkers, so the first thing he does is listen.